Tees Marshalling Yard: Erimus Marshalling Yard

 As Middlesbrough developed, additional railway facilities were required to marshall goods wagons, and allow workers to access the docks and associated industries.
 So in 1882 South Stockton railway station was built by the North Eastern Railway, opened on 1 October.
 In 1892 Parliament granted a charter that created the Borough of Thornaby-on-Tees, which incorporated the village of Thornaby and South Stockton, and so on 1 November 1892 the name of the station was also changed.

 Thornaby was located on a busy and hence important section of the line for the NER, between Newport and Middlesbrough Dock to the east, and Bowesfield Junction to the west, which had the busiest signal box on the NER system.
 In 1910, the NER hence built the new Erimus Marshalling Yard, named after the motto of Middlesbrough.

 In 1914, as an early adopter of overhead line railway electrification, the NER built the Electric Freight 1 locomotives to haul coal from the Witton Park Colliery at Shildon, along the former Clarence Railway to Redmarshall and then down the Castle Eden Railway to Erimus, for export from Middlesbrough Dock.
 During the 1920s the coal traffic declined and some of the locomotives became surplus to requirements.
-The NER was grouped in 1923 as part of the London and North Eastern Railway, and by the 1935 the LNER had replaced the electric locomotives with steam.
+The NER was grouped in 1923 as part of the London and North Eastern Railway, and by 1935 the LNER had replaced the electric locomotives with steam.

 Although bombed by the Nazi Luftwaffe during World War II, the yard survived and thrived.